NicoStoll/SoftwareArchitecture/Lectures/DesignApproaches/Domain Driven Design.md

 ### Pillar 1 : Ubiquitous Language
 - identify the system's business domain
-- create a domain model using the user's language
+- create a domain model using the user's language, comprise in [[Domain Dictionary]]
 - discuss the model with the domain experts
 - use the domain model as a basis of the system design
 - identify subdomains and map them out to bounded contexts in the solution space